osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Search

 You can search the text of a model using the standard Eclipse search facility under `Search > Search...` in the menu bar.
 This brings up a search window.
 It can also be used for search and replace.
-The scope of the serach can also be specified.
+The scope of the search can also be specified.
 In most cases you just want to make sure that the `File Search` tab is selected, and enter your search term in the `Containing text` field.
 For example, the below will search for the string `end` in the project we created above:

 ![Search Window](images/OSATEUserGuide/SearchWindow.png)

-When you click on the `Serach` button, Eclipse performs the search.
+When you click on the `Search` button, Eclipse performs the search.
 The results are displayed in the `Search` view:

 ![Search View](images/OSATEUserGuide/SearchView.png)